 That’s everything from food to the energy from relationships, your thoughts and feelings—all of it is energy that we have the ability to filter.
 Even though I don’t randomly fall asleep anymore, my energy reserve is still much lower than most people.
 I require lots of sleep, naps, and rest.
-But as someone that has battled an energy-depriving disease for half of my life, it’s forced me to be hyper-aware of my own energy and the energy exchanges that are around me.
 When you see everything as energy you understand that the value of food is so much greater than a number of calories; that life is too short to waste on fake relationships and that one of the greatest powers anyone can ever have is a high vibe energy that is immediately felt when they walk into a room.
-Your wellness is centered in energy.
+Your health is centered in energy.

 3. As parents, one of the most significant responsibilities that exist is modeling health behaviors.

 My parents have always led by example.
 By always cooking dinner for our family, working out together, not allowing screens at dinner or in the bedrooms, going to church together, and expressing love.
 It makes living a nourished life the default for your kids.
 Not by preaching but by modeling.

 Your illnesses or life circumstances are not happening to you, they are working in your favor.
 At the time that I was on the elimination diet and feeling so tired, my dad said to me: “it’s fine to feel sorry for yourself for a little while but you eventually need to figure out a way to pull yourself back on the horse and take control of your life”.
 He was right.
 I made myself out to be a victim which did not allow me to take control.